arnavdaryani/Connectify/README.md

 - **Post Creation and Management**: Users can create, edit, and delete posts.
 - **Likes**: Users can like posts.
 - **Dark Mode**: Toggle between light and dark themes.
-- **Responsive Design**: Optimized for use on both desktop and mobile devices.

 ## Technologies Used